Maintaining your leather items

 While fewer BMW riders wear leather clothing items, compared to, say, Harley Davidson riders, there are some BMW riders who do wear leather, and in particular, leather boots.
 Leather clothing also has safety advantages.
-Real leather is likely the very best protective material for a motorcyclist, with few drawbacks, such as in very hot weather (perforated leather designs do help with this), weight, and cost ....and leather may require occasional maintenance.
+Real leather is likely the very best protective material for a motorcyclist, with few drawbacks (such as in very hot weather & perforated leather designs do help with this), weight, and cost ....and leather may require occasional maintenance.

-When I was a late teenager and for a bit afterwards, I made a lot of leather items, and even had a small leather business, making big 'travl'n bags' mostly.
+When I was a late teenager and for a bit afterwards, I made a lot of leather items, and even had partner in a small leather business, making big 'travl'n bags' mostly.
 These were of massively thick leather, all hand-made, with NO sewing, just LEATHER parts in narrow strips, used as 'wide thread' (and a few rivets and brass handles).
 I learned a thing or two about leather.
-This article is fairly short, on purpose.

-Leather dries out & deteriorates from exposure to the sun, salt on the roads (especially on motorcyclist's leather clothing), water, etc. If leather gets to the cracking point, it is on its last legs.
+Leather dries out & deteriorates from exposure to the sun, salt on the roads and especially on motorcyclist's leather clothing, water, etc. If leather gets to the cracking point, it is on its last legs.
 Be sure to treat leather BEFORE THAT STAGE.

 If a real leather product is kept in good condition, it will last nearly forever, except for normal abrasion or wear at seams.
-For boots, salt of any type is BAD news on the junction of sole-to-uppers, boots need cleaning now & then, certainly drying out if they get wet (wet especially here means INside, if the outside is fully protected ...but exterior seams may not dry fully too.
+For boots, salt of any type is bad for the junction of sole-to-uppers.
+Boots need cleaning now & then, certainly drying out if they get wet (wet especially here means INside, if the outside is fully protected ...but exterior seams may not dry fully too.
 Never dry boots over a heater!
 Underarms area of jackets is where a jacket usually wears out first.
 FEW ever clean and re-treat that area ....they just do not know; or, are lazy.

-My own 'Travl'n bags' were unique, sold as the Christoon brand.
+Our own 'Travl'n bags' were unique, sold as the Christoon brand.
 Some went to Neiman Marcus for sale to upper crust types, as they were very pricey.
 They were of super heavy leather that will last forever if treated now and then.
 I kept some for myself for many years, treating them every 3 years.
 I still do the same for my camping moccasins.
 My original 'Bates' real leather saddle bags are still in use on one of my old bikes, in South America, as they are religiously kept up by the owner.
 These are from the late fifties.
 I still have one black leather jacket, with closeable air-flow areas on the forearms and back.
 I also have a pair of leather chaps.
 I should sell it all.
 I wear leather rather seldom these days, mostly due to the weather I ride in.

 Some of the old stand-by products are shown below, and I will show very different types here:

 5. Neatsfoot oil and Neatsfoot Compound.
 These are very different things from each other.
-Neatsfoot oil is not generally to be used by the UNknowledgeable.
-It is rather powerful, does work, and is preferable to SnoSeal for softer leather items.
-Do not overuse this stuff.
+Neatsfoot oil is not generally to be used by the unknowledgeable.
+It is rather powerful, does work, and is far more preferable to SnoSeal for softer leather items.
+Do not overuse it.
 I recommend you do NOT use the straight Neatsfoot oil (that I personally use) unless you clean the item and use it very sparingly.
 All Neatsfoot items may darken suedes (typical of many products for leather, actually).
 I use Neatsfoot oil from Fiebings, mine is 100%.
 Fiebings is in Milwaukee, WI, and probably also still sell Neatsfoot COMPOUND, which I recommend for general leather use.
-Once a year or three/five; depending on your conditions.
+Once a year or three or five; depending on your conditions.
 Use it sparingly.

 08/25/2016: Update meta-codes, layout, fonts, scripts, minor update on details.